Opening

 Two skiers at the summit of La Saulire, enjoying the connection between Courchevel and Méribel in the 3 Valleys.

-Accessories are also important
+Accessories also play an important role

-FAQ: frequently asked questions about ski gloves and mittens
+FAQ: Frequently asked questions about ski gloves and mittens

 Can you ski without gloves or mittens?

-Can under-gloves be worn with mittens?
+Can you wear liners with mittens?

 practical information